AthenaModel/kite/docs/teapot.md

 and how the available tools work; and the fruits of that research will be recorded here.

+## A note on version numbers

+The "1.2.3-SNAPSHOT" version numbering scheme used by Leiningen and Maven won't work with Tcl packages; Tcl (and hence teacup/teapot) doesn't allow the "-SNAPSHOT" suffix.
+The closest we can get is "1.2a3" or "1.2b3" indicating alpha or beta quality.
+I would suggest using "1.2a3" format for internal snapshots.

+For applications, we can use any version numbering scheme we like; we won't be [package require]'ing them.

+## Finding `teacup`

+The `teacup` tool is installed with ActiveTcl and resides in the same `bin/` directory as `tclsh` does.
+This is important.

 ## Creating `~/.teapot`

 This is trivially easy:

     teacup create ~/.teapot

+However, we probably want to link this teapot to our development tclsh;
+among other things, this allows teacup to infer the desired architecture, which is a good thing.
+To do that:

+    teacup link make ~/.teapot /path/to/your/tclsh

+## Installing a remote dependency into `~/.teapot`

+To install a package from `teapot.activestate.com`, use a command like
+this:

+    teacup install --at ~/.teapot sqlite3 3.8.5

+We may wish to use the `--with-recommends` option, which also installs all of the package's required dependencies.

+__Note on architectures:__ if you've not linked your development `tclsh` to `~/.teapot` and the package is a binary package, `teacup` will not be able to infer the machine architecture, and you'll get an error.
+You can force the architecture using the `--arch` options.
+The architectures we're likely to need are:

+* win32-ix86
+* linux-*-ix86
+* linux-*-x86_64
+* macosx-*-x86-64

+Note that pure-Tcl packages have an architecture of "tcl".

+## Listing the packages in `~/.teapot`

+    teacup list ~/.teapot

+## Building starkits and starpacks against `~/.teapot`

+This is straightforward; at least, I think it is.

+    tclapp ... -archive ~/.teapot ...

+## Preparing a local package for inclusion in ~/.teapot

+First, we can create Tcl modules (.tm's) or .zip archives.

+Next, we need a `teapot.txt` file with the required metadata.
+It seems that the simplest we can use is

+    Package fred 1.0
+    Meta entrykeep
+    Meta included    *
+    Meta platform    tcl

+This tells teapot-pkg the package name and version, that we want to use our own pkgIndex.tcl, and all files in the directory should be included in the package, and that the package architecture is "tcl".

+If we use "Meta entrysource pkgModules.tcl" instead of "Meta entrykeep" then `teapot-pkg` will generate its own pkgIndex.tcl.
+We can also add a number of other descriptive metadata items, as shown
+here:

+    Meta category     GUI convenience library and widget set Meta description  The Mars GUI library
+    Meta platform     tcl
+    Meta require      {snit 2.3}
+    Meta require      {Tcl 8.6}
+    Meta require      {Tk 8.6}
+    Meta summary      The Mars GUI library

+Next, we can build the package as follows:

+    teacup-pkg generate -t zip -o <output-dir> <package-dir>

+This command will actually walk the _package-dir_ tree; a single project could reasonable export multiple packages.
+The created package files go in the _output-dir_.

+We can also use `-t tm` to create .tm modules; but .zip modules are more practical, as they can contain files other than .tcl code.

+## Scanning automatically for packages

+The command `teacup-pkg scan` can scan a directory tree and build teapot.txt files, extracting dependencies automatically.
+However, it has problems for my purposes:

+1. It misses the non-Tcl files (e.g., .sql files).
+2. It extracts the dependencies; but I want to get those from the project.kite file anyway.

+These can be fixed, but they require adding obscure "pragmas" into the package files, so I don't plan to use that.

+## Installing a local package into ~/.teapot

+If I have a package file created by teapot-pkg, I can install it into `~/.teapot` using `teacup`:

+    teacup install --at ~/.teapot <package-file>

+It can then be seen by any `tclsh` linked to the repository.